cashubtc/nuts/XX.md

 ---

-_TODO: privacy: don't just put charlie's deterministic outputs after alices.
-The ordering will make it clear that it's a channel.
-Order some other way (and use P2BPK) for more privacy.
-Relevant quote: "the client SHOULD ensure that the list requested outputs is ordered by amount in ascending order." from https://cashubtc.github.io/nuts/03/?h=order#swap-to-send ._

 _TODO: For a little more privacy (for those not using P2BPK) Alice and Charlie could easy specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specificcally.
 What do you think?_

-_TODO: the 'funding token' should be somewhat deterministic too, or at least some mechanism to ensure that Alice can't reuse one token in a second channel_

 This describes how Alice can set up a one-way payment channel from herself to Charlie.
-Using public information such as Charlie's public key and his preferred mints, Alice prepares a _funding token_ and she can send an initial payment to Charlie without any prior involvement from Charlie.
+Using public information such as Charlie's public key and his preferred mints and keysets, Alice prepares a _funding token_ and she can send an initial payment to Charlie without any prior involvement from Charlie.

-Throughout the lifetime of the channel, Alice signs transactions which redistribute ('commit') the value in that funding token between herself and Charlie, where each transaction increases the balance in favour of Charlie.
+Throughout the lifetime of the channel, Alice signs transactions which redistribute ('commit') the value in that funding token between herself and Charlie, where each transaction increases the balance in favour of Charlie and decreases hers.

 Charlie does not need to trust Alice; he can verify each transaction in the channel locally without needing to check anything with the mint.
+He does not need to contact the mint until he decides to close the channel.

 Charlie can unilaterally exit at any time, by adding his signature to the most recent signature from Alice and swapping the _funding token_ for the outputs.